 Place your new batteries into the RV, and connect all the cables in accordance with your diagram and the tags you created with the masking tape.

-Note: If you’re installing regular lead acid batteries, slide a felt battery washer down over each post before reattaching the cable will reduce corrosion.
+Note: If you’re installing regular lead-acid batteries, sliding a felt battery washer down over each post before reattaching the cable will reduce corrosion.

 Finally, remove all the masking tape tags and turn the power switches back on.

-We hope these steps and the accompanying photographs have been helpful.
+We hope these steps, along with the accompanying photographs, have been helpful.
 But if you’d prefer a more visual tutorial, check out our video:

 How Can You Tell If Your RV Battery Is Bad?